valeIT/valeIT.github.io/_posts/2019-10-31-Using-Jekyll-Collections-To-Setup-A-Book-Page.md

 </html>
 ```

 Finally add the book page.
-Here you will loop through all the entries in the `book-wordpress-to-jekyll` folder and put the book together on top of adding a table of content in the beginning of the page.
+The layout will loop through all the entries in the `book-wordpress-to-jekyll` folder and put the book together.
+On top that it will be adding a table of content at the beginning of the page.

 ```
 ---